 In short, I have a wide list of accomplishments, but I am most proud of my drive to make my many passions a sustaining career.
-With years of hardwork and determination, I currently boast 2 dance troupes – Exotic Rhythms (started 2006) and Mosaic (in 2012), monthly sold-out “Bellydance Bootcamps”, teaching 8 classes per week (5 dance and 3 yoga), being a sought after performer, choreographer, workshop presenter and a successful bellydance show producer and event host.
-Not to mention, having my own jewelry line and now doing printmaking and painting under my brand, Amorticious
+With years of hardwork and determination, I currently boast 2 dance troupes, monthly sold-out “Bellydance Bootcamps”, teaching 5 classes per week in addition to online classes through my Patreon, being a sought after performer, choreographer, workshop presenter and a successful large and small scale show producer and event host.
+Not to mention, having my own jewelry line, Amorticious and now selling paintings and prints under my brand as well.

 Please consider subscribing to my Patreon where you will find instructional yoga and bellydance videos, antics, behind the scenes looks into the creative process, giveaways and much much more!
 Subscribe here for as little as 3$/mo.